amdp/cooperacynuxt/learningGame.md

 file and you passed this
 second challenge!

-### CHALLENGE THREE: RECONSTRUCT A WHOLE STORE PATH!
+### FINAL CHALLENGE LEVEL TWO: RECONSTRUCT A WHOLE STORE PATH!

 Alright then.
 It's time to see the docks!